czosel/code-ballet/2016-07-25-stable-marriage/README.rst

 Elaboration / Proof
 -------------------

-* Elaborate on the marriage problem, find extension, new properties and try to prove them
+* Elaborate on the marriage problem, find extensions, new properties and try to prove them

   * i.e. there are (no) other solutions than the above algorithm found